Wike bemoans lack of effective leadership in Nigeria – The Sun Nigeria

-Governor Wike made the observation at the inauguration of the dualised Ogbunuabali-Eastern Bypass Road that was performed by the former governor of Sokoto State, Senator Aliyu Wamakko on Tuesday.
+Wike made the observation at the inauguration of the dualised Ogbunuabali-Eastern Bypass Road performed by former governor of Sokoto State, Aliyu Wamakko, yesterday.

-The governor noted how wrong it is for people to think that leadership is a function of political party, when it is actually about the mindset of the individual.
+He noted how wrong it is for people to think leadership is a function of political party, when it is actually about the mindset of the individual.

-“It is because I have that passion for my people.
-It is because I have the commitment to serve my people.
-Take me to YPP, I will become whatever I will become there, I will perform.
-Take me to any party, I will perform.
-So, it is not party that makes you to perform.”

-Governor Wike stated that his undying love, passion and commitment to render effective service to Rivers people have sufficiently differentiated him from other politicians.
+Governor Wike said his undying love, passion and commitment to render effective service to Rivers people have sufficiently differentiated him from other politicians.

 That was why, he asserted, there is a sustained commitment to add value to life, impact change with the infrastructural revolution and make the state better.